Admissions & Aid

 Works for which notation is not relevant or impossible to provide (such as with some works employing electronics or improvisation) need to include a representative recording of the piece and a description of the work as well as any instructions that might be provided to a performer (if appropriate).

-The deadline to receive portfolios for Spring admission is November 15.
-The priority deadline for applicants for the Fall is March 1.
-A late portfolio review for Fall will take place in May.
+The deadline to receive portfolios for spring admission is November 15.
+The priority deadline for applicants for fall is March 1.
+A late portfolio review for fall will take place in May.
 The deadline for this review is May 1.